ruby-grape/grape/README.markdown

     TwitterAPI::versions # yields [ 'v1', 'v2' ]
     TwitterAPI::routes # yields an array of Grape::Route objects
+    TwitterAPI::routes[0].route_version # yields 'v1'

+Grape also supports storing additional options with the route information.
+This can be useful for generating documentation.
+The optional hash that follows the API path may contain any number of keys and values are accessible via `route_[name]`.

+    class StringAPI < Grape::API
+      get :split, { :params => [ :string, :token ] } do
+        params[:string].split(params[:token])
+      end
+    end

+    StringAPI::routes[0].route_params # yields an array [ :string, :token ]

 ## Note on Patches/Pull Requests